ai2cm/fv3core/CONTRIBUTING.rst

       - typing.py: Clean names for common types we use in the model.
 This is new and hasn't been adopted throughout the model yet, but will eventually be our standard.
 A shorthand 'sd' has been used in the intial version.
- - The 'tests' currently includes a framework for translating fields serialized (using Serialbox from GridTools) from a Fortran run into gt4py storages that can be inputs to fv3core unit computations, and compares the results of the ported code to serialized data following a unit computation.
+ - `tests/` currently includes a framework for translating fields serialized (using Serialbox from GridTools) from a Fortran run into gt4py storages that can be inputs to fv3core unit computations, and compares the results of the ported code to serialized data following a unit computation.